Using images in content

 Next steps

-Use the Checklist for using images before publishing.
+Use the Checklist for using images before publishing content with images.

 If you are unsure whether to include an image, contact the Communications and Marketing team for advice before publishing.